regex #

 // replace return a string where the matches are replaced with the repl_str string,

-// this function support groups in the replace string
+// this function supports groups in the replace string

 pub fn (mut re RE) replace(in_txt string, repl string) string